California Contractor License Bond: A Comprehensive Guide

 - Contractors with no employees must fill out and submit an exemption form to the CSLB.

-- Businesses organized as an LLC will also need to purchase liability insurance with limits between $1-5 million (more on this topic below).
+- Businesses organized as LLCs will also need to purchase liability insurance with limits between $1-5 million (more on this topic below).

 What Other Bonds or Insurance Are Required for California Contractors?

 Contractors in California may be required to purchase additional bonds and insurance coverage depending on their business type.
 Readers can click on the below links to view our bond pages for the following bonds associated with the California Contractor License: